"I consider myself more a consumer than a creator"on July 4th, 2019 by Matt | 0 Comments

 “Can you design a website for me?”
 Not really, I’m a developer – not a designer.
 Bring me a design and I can make it, pixel perfect if you want.
 But I can’t put something together for you without a guide.
 You want navigation along the top, a sidebar on the left?
 I can do that.
 Will it look good?
 Not without a design I can reference.

 “Why do you record a song or two with your phone when you’re at a concert?”
 It helps me remember how it felt to be there.
-Why wouldn’t I want something I can look at?
+Why (opens new window) wouldn’t (opens new window) I want something (opens new window) I can look (opens new window) at (opens new window)?

 “But they’re low quality!”
 I mean, I usually have a steady hand, and I’ve always gone for phones with good microphones.
 It’s good enough that it can bring back memories from the rest of the concert.
 That’s all I need.